An anti-smooth muscle antibody (ASMA) test detects antibodies that attack smooth muscle. This test requires a blood sample.

 - lightheadedness or fainting

-- infection at the needle site
+- an infection at the needle site

-- chronic active autoimmune hepatitis
+- chronic hepatitis C infection

 - infectious mononucleosis